burkeholland/deno-first-look/lessons/getting-to-know/debugging.md

 path: "/getting-to-know/debugging"
 title: "Debugging"
 order: "3F"
-section: "Getting to know Deno"
+section: "3 - Getting to know Deno"
 description: "Burke looks at how to debug Deno apps"
 ---

-> Before you start this section, make sure you are on the "debugging" branch in the "exercise" folder.
-If you get stuck, check the "solution" folder for the completed code.
+> Make sure you are on the "3-debugging" branch in the "exercise" folder to follow along with this section.

 Deno apps can be debugged either from the browser, or with VS Code.
 Much like Node, Deno has `--inspect` and `--inspect-brk` flags.
 The `--inspect` flag starts the program and listens for the debugger.
 The `--inspect-brk` does the same thing except that it automatically breaks on the first line of the program.